My Homelab

 Testing

-For testing my networks I use open speed test which is self-hosted inside my network to test the local connections.
-I also have it running through a Cloudflare tunnel but because it runs through one of my free Cloudflare tunnels it is limited on how fast it run.
-For testing internet speed I use speedtest.net or fast.com BUT I only use fast.com because it is faster to type in or ask some to type in and it starts automatically.
+For testing my networks, I use Open Speed Test, which is self-hosted inside my network to test the local connections.
+I also have it running through a Cloudflare tunnel, but because it runs through one of my free Cloudflare tunnels, it is limited on how fast it runs.
+For testing internet speed, I use speedtest.net or fast.com, BUT I only use fast.com because it is faster to type in or ask someone to type in, and it starts automatically.

-For testing cables and finding cables I use a finder tool which also checks if the cable is corretly terminated.
-Testing disks I use cystal disk info and cystal disk mark which tells me how many writes and reads and drive has and the another one tests how fast a drive is.
+For testing cables and finding cables, I use a finder tool that also checks if the cable is correctly terminated.
+Testing Disks I use Crystal Disk Info and Crystal Disk Mark, which tells me how many writes and reads a drive has, and the other one tests how fast a drive is.

 Cyber Security

-For exertnal connections most of the time I use Tailscale for any web gui or ssh.
-The main reason I use tailscale and not other VPN software is because of security; tailscale doesn’t require port forwarding and has 2fa through google auth, which I use 2uf key.
-When on LAN on my two primarny networks I use a OpenVPN to do site-to-site connection.
-If I need to use that a computer with a desktop I am using Anydesk which has time based 2fa.
+For external connections, most of the time, I use Tailscale for any web GUI or SSH.
+The main reason I use Tailscale and not other VPN software is because of security; Tailscale doesn’t require port forwarding and has 2FA through Google auth, which I use a 2uf key.
+When on LAN on my two primary networks, I use OpenVPN to do site-to-site connections.
+If I need to use a computer with a desktop, I am using Anydesk, which has time-based 2FA.

-For WIFI security I'm using WPA3 personal which doesn't let attackers deauthicate clients and makes cracking the 4-way handshake hard because every time the attacker has to talk back to the access point.
-I have tried using WPA3 enterprise which use a RADIUS server for authication process.
-The nice things about using a RADIUS server is to specify the IP address, DNS server, and gateway for each user.
+For WIFI security, I'm using WPA3 personal, which doesn't let attackers deauthenticate clients and makes cracking the 4-way handshake hard because every time, the attacker has to talk back to the access point.
+I have tried using WPA3 Enterprise, which uses a RADIUS server for the authentication process.
+The nice thing about using a RADIUS server is that it is possible to specify the IP address, DNS server, and gateway for each user.